 Finally, discuss the person’s finances.
 Are they having a hard time paying bills?
 Are they in danger of having utilities shut off?
 Are they making lots of purchases when they didn’t in the past?
 Is there a new person in their life who attempts to keep your loved one from friends and family?
 These occurrences should be taken as red flags, especially for someone who lives on a fixed budget.

 If you believe your loved one is in direct danger, law enforcement must be involved.
 That way you can arrange for the person to find alternate accommodations until the issue can be investigated.
 If the person is being abused by a family member or someone they live with, you can also contact Adult Protective Services in your area.
 From there, a welfare visit will be conducted to determine whether your loved one is living in poor conditions and should be removed.

 If you have concerns about a person living in a nursing home, any issues should be addressed with administrators immediately.
 Nursing homes are beholden to certain laws to protect residents.
 As a result, a facility can be shut down for specific violations, so administrators should take immediate action to investigate.
 If the proper actions aren’t taken, file a complain with the New Mexico Department of Health.

 If your loved one experiences serious injuries as a result of elder abuse, legal action is the right course to take.
 To ensure the person’s best interests remain protected, you must work with a law form that has experience with elder abuse.

-Our attorneys at Martinez, Hart, Thompson & Sanchez, P.C. have spent the last three decades rigorously preserving the rights of the vulnerable throughout Albuquerque.
+Our attorneys at Martinez, Hart, Sanchez & Romero, P.C. have spent the last three decades rigorously preserving the rights of the vulnerable throughout Albuquerque.
 We can help you take action against nursing homes and individuals suspected of elder abuse.
 We pursue these cases not because we’re interested in earning a profit, but because we believe protecting the vulnerable is the right thing to do.